Luca-spopo/Luca-spopo.github.io/bakagaijin.md

 * getPTokenFromElem

   A function that takes a value as argument, and returns something that is guaranteed to be transferable across resources without information loss.
   The returned value is also guaranteed to be able to uniquely identify the argument value.

   Acts as a filter for all values going from a host resource to a client resource.

-If argument is not a candidate, return it as it is.
+  If argument is not a candidate, returns it as it is.
   If it's an active token, then returns the passive token associated with it (from tokenLookup).
   If it is a candidate, then returns a PT representing it.

   * If a PT for the candidate exists in tokenLookup, then returns that cached value
   * If the PT doesn't exist, then constructs one, adds it to tokenLookup, and returns it.